 Adopting solar power lets homeowners reduce utility bills while helping the environment by reducing your carbon footprint using clean energy.
 If you’re evaluating if you want to go solar, consider these key factors for choosing an installer.

-It's imperative that your solar installer has the proper licensing.
-This help guarantee that the work is done correctly using current best installation practices.
+Make sure you hire a licensed solar installer.
+This help guarantee that the work is done correctly using the most up-to-date installation methods.
 Georgia doesn't have solar-specific contractors' licenses, but the law does require solar installers to be licensed electrical contractors.
 The Georgia Secretary of State manages licenses and business filings.

 Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar installers.
 Detailed reviews can help you assess a provider's reliability and customer service.
-Avoid providers with few or mainly poor reviews.
+Stay away from companies with few or mainly poor reviews.

-Quality solar installations should come with comprehensive workmanship and performance warranties.
-The workmanship guarantee covers any installation problems such as poor wiring, cracks in the panels, or poor alignment.
-The performance warranty promises a specific energy output level.
-Strong guarantees indicate that a solar installer trusts its installations.
+Quality solar installations should have strong workmanship and performance warranties.
+A workmanship guarantee covers any installation defects (such as poor wiring, poor alignment, or cracks in the panels), while a performance guarantee ensures a certain level of energy production.
+Strong guarantees demonstrate a company's confidence in its work.

-Solar panel costs vary based on your system's capacity and the solar technology being used.
-The typical Carrollton solar array has a capacity of 6.8 kilowatts.
-Homeowners in the area should expect to pay around $3,740 per kilowatt; the average Carrollton homeowners spends about $17,822 on a new solar system after accounting for federal tax breaks.
+Solar panel costs vary based on your system's capacity and the solar technology used.
+The average solar system in Carrollton has a capacity of 6.8 kilowatts.
+Homeowners in the area can expect to pay approximately $3,740 per kilowatt; the average Carrollton homeowners spends roughly $17,822 on a new solar system after accounting for federal tax breaks.
 (Some homeowners prefer to lease solar panels to lower upfront costs.)
-A personalized quote from a local solar installer will account for things like the size, capacity, and panel type of the planned system, and should include costs for labor, permit fees, and preliminary work.
+A personalized quote from a local solar provider will account for factors such as the panel type, capacity, and size of the planned system, and should include costs for labor, preliminary work, and permit fees.

 Incentive Type: Sales Tax Incentive